a-man-gupta/Yelp-NLP-Project/README.md

 The backend will typically run on `http://localhost:3000` (check `index.js` for the port).

-### 3. React Frontend (`yelp-nlp-ui`)
+### 3. React Frontend (`yelp`)

-The `yelp-nlp-ui` directory contains a React application for interacting with the Yelp NLP APIs.
+The `yelp` directory contains a React application for interacting with the Yelp NLP APIs.
 It allows users to search for businesses and users, submit review text for rating predictions, and generate reviews based on helpful text.

 **Setup and Run**:

 1. Navigate to the directory:

     ```sh
-    cd yelp-nlp-ui
+    cd yelp
     ```

 2. Install dependencies: